bbmokhtari/django-translations/README.md

 ]>
 ```

-This can CRUD the translations of any object (instance, queryset, list) and their relations.
+This can CRUD the translations of any objects (instance, queryset, list) and their relations.

 ## Documentation